Farming Equipment and Technology Fund 2025 – 6 tips for submitting your claim

 1. Submit in good time

-For each grant funding agreement accepted, it is always advisable to ensure your corresponding claim and associated evidence is submitted in advance of the final deadline.
+For each grant funding agreement accepted, it is always advisable to ensure your corresponding claim and associated evidence is submitted well in advance of the final deadline.
 You can only submit one claim per FETF grant theme.
+The three FETF themes were productivity, slurry, and animal health and welfare.

-If there is a spike in claims submitted close to the deadline, then that can lead to delays in processing and payment due to the volume of claims submitted.
+If there is a spike in claims submitted close to the deadline, that can lead to delays in processing and payment due to the volume of claims submitted.

-The final deadline for claiming is midday on 10 January 2025.
 You will need to separately submit between one and three claims depending on how many different FETF themes you have successfully applied for.

 The minimum grant amount for any theme was £1000 to be able to claim.
 Meeting the minimum grant amount will be based on the value of items purchased which are in excess of this grant level, as the grant is a contribution towards the cost of the eligible items.